wanke20/module12-stride-threats-activity/repudiation/repudiation.md

 3. Pretend to be a malicous user and interact with the services by sending requests from the browser.

 4. Do you think your actions can be repudiated?
+Yes, they can be.
+The server only tracks the user-provided name and message for the post request, and so there's no way to trace a message back to the actual user.
+There is also no logging for when a user requests to get messages.